How to Know When A Loved One Needs Rehab

 Rehab is a place for those suffering from addiction to start over.
 Treatment allows individuals to explore the reasons they have ended up where they are and the chance to get back on track in their lives.
 It isn’t just detox with a side of therapy.
 Rehabilitation is the process of restructuring life so individuals can move forward without falling prey to relapse.

-What should I look for in a treatment program for a loved one?
+What should I look for in an addiction treatment program for my loved one?

 If you are looking into treatment programs for a loved one, keep the following things in mind: